jeanmlv/ClinicalTrial-SurvivalAnalysisTreatmentGroupComparison/README.md

 # ClinicalTrial — SurvivalAnalysis: TreatmentGroupComparison

+> A comparative survival analysis of control versus treatment groups in clinical trials using Kaplan-Meier and Cox regression models to assess therapeutic efficacy.

 ## 🎯 Objective

 This repository contains a comprehensive survival analysis comparing Control vs. Treatment groups in a clinical trial setting, featuring: